QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/architecture.md

 A company architecture is made up of smaller sub-architectures.
 A good security architecture should take each needs and risks into account.
 For instance, one sub-architecture may have access-control, another recovery plans...

 This a pyramid where the top is supported by lower level architectures, and higher level are developed in architectures levels below.

+➡️ By following this model, it ensures that security architects find both risks and security controls for each level.
+It also important that everyone involved in security architecture understand each layer to ensure that security controls are properly implemented.
 </div><div>

 **1. Business Architecture**: define how the business is structured <small>(processes, functions, strategies, policies...)</small>.

-➡️ Identify Business requirements and Business drivers.
+👉 Identify Business requirements and Business drivers.

 **2. Information Architecture**: define how information and data is designed and organized <small>(databases, data sources...)</small>.

-➡️ See [Data governance](/cybersecurity/blue-team/data.md) to efficiently exploit/manage/protect data...
+👉 See [Data governance](/cybersecurity/blue-team/data.md) to efficiently exploit/manage/protect data...

 **3. Applications Architecture**: define the design and organization of applications <small>(interfaces, interactions, ecosystems...)</small>.

-👉 Main objective: support business processes
+👉 Identify required access control, secure coding practices...

-**4. Infrastructure Architecture**: define the physical and virtual resources  <small>(hardware, software, network...)</small>.
+**4. Infrastructure Architecture**: define the physical and logical resources  <small>(hardware, software, network, storage, cloud...)</small>.

+👉 Identify️ required security elements to secure resources
 </div></div>

 <hr class="sep-both">